wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ## Simulating The Backend

 The backend of the pipeline consists of the register aliasing table, the register file, the out-of-order execution engine, load store unit, and the reorder buffer.
+Uops are "issued" to the backend from the issue queue at a maximum bandwidth of `ISSUES_PER_CYCLE` uops per cycle, meaning that each backend pipeline stage can handle that many uops in a single cycle. zSim keeps track of the current issue cycle in `OOOCore`'s member variable, `curCycle`, making the entire core simulator "issue-centric".
+With the inductive model in mind, `curCycle` can also be considered as the backend receiving cycle of the previous uop in program order.

 zSim defines "issue" as inserting an uop into the instruction window. zSim assumes that the instruction is fully associative, such that an uop can be inserted as long as there is one free slot.
 An related terminology is "dispatch", which, in zSim,